 One in seven Michigan residents relies on the Supplemental Nutrition Assistance Program (SNAP) to access the nutritious food their families need to grow and thrive.
 Join us in telling our elected officials to reject House Resolution 2 and instead support the bipartisan Agriculture Improvement Act of 2018 as introduced in the Senate, which will truly help struggling families reach economic stability.

 One in seven Michigan residents relies on the Supplemental Nutrition Assistance Program (SNAP) to access the nutritious food their families need to grow and thrive.

 At United Way, we work to build strong and healthy communities.
 SNAP helps achieve this goal by pulling families in Southeastern Michigan out of poverty, increasing participation in local economies and ensuring that children have access to fresh food.

-The changes outlined in President Trump’s proposed budget weaken all of these efforts and would make it harder for families in Wayne, Oakland and Macomb counties to put food on the table.
+The changes outlined in the U.S. House version of the Farm Bill, which contains SNAP, would weaken all these efforts and make it harder for families in Wayne, Oakland and Macomb counties to put food on the table.